 What is the difference between a research report from a research paper?

 A research report is mainly a summary of what a researcher has discovered when researching a topic in books, encyclopedias, or the Internet.
-The research paper, on the other hand, comprises the researcher’s analysis and viewpoint on a topic.
+The research paper, on the other hand, comprises the researcher’s analysis report and viewpoint on a topic.
 There is still some research involved.
 And to support the researcher’s viewpoints, citations and quotes are required.

 What is the importance of a research report?